 This is critical because the child will learn so much more effectively and quickly as a result of this.

-What’s more is that your life will be made significantly easier as a result of your indirect preparation of Montessori Math lessons that your child is prepared to learn.
+What’s more is that your life will be made significantly easier as a result of your indirect preparation of Montessori Math lessons that your child will learn.

-Please do not be fooled by the false notion that children should be herded into a box and taught a specific skill at a specific age and at a specific stage of development.
+Please don’t be fooled by the false notion that children should be herded into a box.
+They shouldn’t taught a specific skill at a specific age and at a specific stage of development.

 No!
 The Montessori Method, on the other hand, does not operate in this manner.